How to Increase Return on Investment and Give Back To Sponsors

 Let’s set up a pension scheme to have the same risk-taking capabilities as ……. an insurer!
 Then let’s share those governance systems and processes across numerous schemes sharing a single point of fact.
 Let’s take that benefit and use it for sponsors and members.

 This is already being done internally to an extent by schemes in the £5bn+ scheme arena: but the rest of the market cannot readily access these benefits.
 That means a lot of financial resources trapped in low-yielding assets.
-Moving to an executive risk management-driven framework will result in numerous benefits: such as improved funding levels which will in turn result in contribution schedules being reviewed downwards generating lower trapped surpluses.
+Moving to an executive risk management-driven framework will result in numerous benefits: such as improved funding levels, insights on how to increase return on investment, and contribution schedules being reviewed downwards generating lower trapped surpluses.
 This may perhaps provide sufficient funding to justify setting up associated DC sections, improved scenarios for trustee discretions, potentially even joint ventures and so on.
 Other GAAP benefits also come to mind.

 Closing thoughts